Local housing allowance

 - Supporting People teams

 Once we have collected evidence we will decide as quickly as possible if direct payments to the landlord are appropriate.
-We will still pay benefit while we are making our decision.
+We will still pay benefit while we're making our decision.

 We will write to the tenant and the landlord to explain our decision.